InstagramScheduling

 • 12-1 PM (lunch break)

 Strategy 1: Consistent cadence Post at the same time every day (e.g., 8 AM and 8 PM daily).
-This trains your audience to expect new content.
+This trains your audience to expect new Reels.

-Strategy 2: Peak-time targeting Schedule all Reels for 7-9 PM when Instagram usage peaks.
+Strategy 2: Peak-time targeting Schedule all Reels for 7-9 PM when Instagram Reels usage peaks.

 Strategy 3: Test and optimize Rotate posting times for 2 weeks, then analyze which windows get the most views in the first hour.